dawsonjon/101Things/docs/planetarium.rst

 The Pi Pico Planetarium is a compact yet capable device that brings the night sky to life in the palm of your hand.
 It combines real-time astronomy, embedded graphics, and wireless connectivity in a way that is both accessible and extensible.

-From displaying over 10,000 stars to tracking planets and rendering the Moon's phase, the project demonstrates what’s possible with minimal hardware and thoughtful design.
-The use of C++ and low-level graphics ensures good performance, while modular code and open data sources allow for further customization and expansion.
+From displaying over 10,000 stars to tracking planets and rendering the Moon's position, the project demonstrates what’s possible with minimal hardware and thoughtful design.
+The use of C++ and low-level graphics ensures good performance, while modular code allows for further customization and expansion.

 This project has proven to be a rewarding challenge, blending software engineering, astronomy, and electronics.
 It’s a great tool for learning, teaching, or simply enjoying a more personal connection with the stars.

-There is still much room for experimentation—improving the UI, adding audio feedback, integrating a compass or GPS, or exploring more sophisticated celestial mechanics models.
+There is still much room for experimentation—improving the UI, integrating a compass or GPS, or exploring more sophisticated celestial mechanics models.
 But even in its current form, the planetarium is a powerful and portable stargazing companion.

 Whether you’re a beginner learning about the sky, or a maker looking for a satisfying build, this project offers something to inspire and engage.